Portland Timbers–Seattle Sounders rivalry: NASL era

-The Seattle Sounders and Portland Timbers first played each other on May 2, 1975; in the Timbers' inaugural game.
+The Seattle Sounders and Portland Timbers first played each other on May 2, 1975, in the Timbers' inaugural game.
 Seattle defeated Portland 1–0 in front of 8,131 at Portland Civic Stadium, now known as Providence Park.
 The return match, played on July 26, 1975 saw Portland play spoils and defeat the hosts, Seattle 2–1, in front of a crowd of 27,310.
-A month later, Portland knocks Seattle out of the playoffs in front of crowd of 31,000.
+A month later, Portland knocks Seattle out of the playoffs in front of a crowd of 31,000.

 On June 30, 1979, Seattle defeated Portland 5–1 in the Kingdome in front of a season high 34,000 spectators.
-Until the 1980s, it would stand as the largest victory in the derby, and is the largest victory by either side in the top tier of American soccer.
+Until the 1980s, it would stand as the largest victory in the derby, and it is the largest victory by either side in the top tier of American soccer.
 In the 5–1 victory, Seattle's Derek Smethurst netted a hat trick.

-At the end of the 1982 North American Soccer League season, the Portland Timbers franchise was forced to fold, once team expenditures outpaced club income.
+At the end of the 1982 North American Soccer League season, the Portland Timbers franchise was forced to fold, as team expenditures outpaced club income.
 Consequently, the 1–0 Sounders victory over the Timbers on August 22, 1982 ended up being the final meeting between the two sides in the North American Soccer League.
 It would not be for nearly 30 years, in 2011, the two sides would meet against one another in the top flight of American soccer.